 A42: Persistency bonuses are typically viewed as enhancements to the investment returns realized under an insurance or investment contract.
-This view is supported under SOP 03-1 (in Paragraphs 37 and A.51, for example).
-Therefore, in determining whether or not the addition of a persistency bonus results in a substantially changed contract, the criterion contained in paragraph 15b of SOP 05-1 would appear to be the most relevant.
-Specifically, consideration should be made as to whether the persistency bonus changes the nature of the investment return rights of the contract by virtue of either its size or the characteristics of the bonus.
-Paragraph 15e may be relevant as well, to the extent that the bonus impacts the participation characteristics of the contract.
+This view is supported by SOP 03-1 (in Paragraphs 37 and A.51, for example).
+Therefore, in determining whether or not the addition of a persistency bonus results in a substantially changed contract, the criterion contained in paragraph 15b of SOP 05-1 may be relevant.
+Specifically, the actuary should consider whether the persistency bonus changes the nature of the investment return rights of the contract by virtue of either its size or the characteristics of the bonus.
+Paragraph 15e may be relevant as well, to the extent that the bonus affects the participation characteristics of the contract.
 For a typical persistency bonus of modest size, it would not appear that the impact on these criteria would be substantial enough to result in a conclusion that the contract has been substantially changed.
-However, the conclusion can only be reached by interpretation of the exact specifications of the persistency bonus under consideration.
+However, a conclusion can only be reached by interpretation of the exact specifications of the persistency bonus under consideration.